Over 40 years industry experience

 When engineering electrical apparatus or systems, an enclosure plays a crucial part.
 The enclosure is needed to protect valuable electrical components from outside threats and people from equipment threats.
 Here we provide a quick glance to the topic of how to choose an enclosure - smartly.

-PAY ATTENTION TO MATERIAL!
 The enclosure material is constantly in contact with the surrounding environment.
 The right material ensures the safety of the installed equipment and its users, and eliminates the risk of unnecessary additional costs due to emergency breakdowns.
-Typical materials used in industrial enclosures are polycarbonate, ABS, GRP, aluminum, painted mild steel and stainless steel.
+Typical materials used in industrial enclosures are polycarbonate, ABS, GRP, aluminium, painted mild steel and stainless steel.
 Choosing the right material can greatly enhance the application benefits.
 For example, plastic allows radio waves to pass through, so it makes the perfect option for electronic equipment applications without need for external antenna.